 It’s great for checking exactly where a session is located that a user may want to attend.
 It saves the headache of navigating a map with lots of locations, and simply fast tracks the user to the right place.

-Adding surveys to your guide allows you to gather feedback from your attendees about the event, whether that be to rate the effectiveness of specific sessions, understand their views of the organisation of the event, or on the usability and effectiveness of your guide.
-You can set up push notifications to highlight your surveys at the correct times, ensuring a higher adoption rate.
-Feedback surveys, alongside our detailed metrics panel, are a great way to analyse your mobile guide, the event overall, and provide more of what your users are looking for at your next event.
+Adding Forms to your guide allows you to gather feedback from your attendees about the event, whether that be to rate the effectiveness of specific sessions, understand their views of the organisation of the event, or on the usability and effectiveness of your guide.
+You can set up push notifications to highlight your forms at the correct times, ensuring a higher adoption rate.
+Feedback forms, alongside our detailed metrics panel, are a great way to analyse your mobile guide, the event overall, and provide more of what your users are looking for at your next event.

 Making a guide that your attendees will love using will encourage them to return to it and will enhance your event’s experience.
 Your guide can make the difference between running a well organised, engaging, fun event that your attendees will talk and engage with months after or just another event that they forget about in a weeks time.